sympy/sympy/doc/src/guides/contributing/deprecations.md

       .. deprecated:: 1.1

          The ``simplify_this`` function is deprecated.
 Use :func:`simplify` instead.
 See its documentation for more information.
+See :ref:`simplify-this-deprecation` for details.

      """
      return simplify(expr)